 Best time of year: May, June and September for trout; October to December for grayling.

 8ft 6in to 9ft 6in rods rated 6wt to 7wt.

 Floating, midge-tip and slow-sinking or neutral density lines.

 Flies: Stoat's Tail, Black Bumble, Alexandra, Black Pennell, black tube flies and surface lures in sizes 4 to 10.

 Best time of year: Late June to mid-August.

-Floating, sink-tip, intermediate and fast-sinking lines - dependant on river conditions and time of year.
+Floating, sink-tip, intermediate and fast-sinking lines - dependent on river conditions and time of year.

 Flies: Ally's Shrimp, Cascade, Willie Gunn, Stoat's Tail, Park Shrimp, Sunray Shadow.
-Size is dependant on water conditions.
+Size is dependent on water conditions.

 8ft 6in to 10ft rods rated 5wt to 7wt.